Skip to content

 Any person having made a valid application for Mandatory Disabled Facilities Grant or Discretionary Assistance may request a review of the decision not to consider or to refuse an application.

 A request for review of must be submitted to the council/or appointed agent (where delegated decision) with 21 days of the date of the decision letter.
 The request must be in writing.
-A review of the decision will be undertaken by the service head and the decision will be notified to the applicant in writing.
-If the person remains dissatisfied with the review decision they have the right to go through the council’s Corporate Complaints procedure or approach the Local Government Ombudsman.
+A review of the decision will be undertaken by the council’s relevant Head of Service and the decision will be notified to the applicant in writing.
+If the person remains dissatisfied with the review decision they have the right to approach the Local Government Ombudsman.

 Any departure from Policy will only be considered where the applicant can demonstrate both wholly exceptional circumstances to justify such a departure but also that the applicant does not have the means by which they could reasonably be expected to otherwise fund and undertake the work.